lloydkevin/kevinlloyd.net/content/blog/2023-04-41-in-procces-background-queue-service.md

 I often use this library as a way to dispatch Domain Events in a lot of my projects.
 So I leveraged them for this problem.
 Here's what the modified implementation looks like:

-First we have a `BackgroundTaskQueue`:
+First, we have a `BackgroundTaskQueue`:
 ```csharp
 public interface IBackgroundTaskQueue
 {